UniqueNetwork/unique-docs/source/jsapi.rst

 **Parameters**

-* collectionName: UTF-16 string with collection name (limit 64 characters), will be stored as zero-terminated
+* collectionName: UTF-16 string with collection name (limit 64 characters)
-* collectionDescription: UTF-16 string with collection description (limit 256 characters), will be stored as zero-terminated
+* collectionDescription: UTF-16 string with collection description (limit 256 characters)
-* tokenPrefix: UTF-8 string with token prefix, limit 16 characters, will be stored as zero-terminated
+* tokenPrefix: UTF-8 string with token prefix, limit 16 characters
 * collectionType:

     * 0 - Invalid (collection does not exist, if type is 0)